 Local authorities are required under new Regulations (2017 SI403) to maintain a public register of previously developed land or brownfield sites that the Council considers appropriate for residential development.
 The Register has two parts.
-Part one, information below, includes all sites that meet the criteria (e.g. for residential development, suitable, available and achievable, for more that 5 units or over 0.25ha).
+Part one, information below, includes all sites that meet the criteria (e.g. for residential development, suitable, available and achievable, for more than 5 units or over 0.25ha).

-Part 2 of the register is optional, Slough may complete that at a later stage.
+Part 2 of the register is optional; Slough may complete that at a later stage.
 That includes sites granted Permission in Principle (PiP) for housing-led development.
 PiP establishes some fundamental principles of development; with planning permission required via a 'Technical Details Consent'.

 The Brownfield register is published under the Open Government Licence (OGL) (v3).

 The Council carried out a Call for Sites as part of the evidence gathering for the Emerging Local Plan in 2016 (see www.slough.gov.uk/planningpolicy).
 Sites will also continue to and can come forward for housing through the existing Local Plan and planning process (including pre-application advice).

 However if you have a site which you believe has genuine potential to be developed and is eligible for inclusion (set out in Paragraph 4 of the Brownfield Regulations) when we review and update the register please email us at email@example.com

 Details of all the Brownfield sites can be found at the Data website.

 Please note these files have the same information but are in two different formats for convenience.